Sinogram upsampling using Primal-Dual UNet for undersampled CT and radial MRI reconstruction: Methodology

 \subsection{Data Normalisation}

 Data in the image space was normalised by dividing each slice by the $99^{th}$ percentile of the intensity values present in the total training and validation sets.
+The $99^{th}$ percentile was chosen to resemble the largest range of the tissue intensities while excluding outliers caused by, e.g., noise or foreign bodies like interventional instruments, and still restricting the input range to roughly the unit interval to enable faster convergence of the network training.
+Especially in the case of CT data, where intensity values directly correspond to types of tissues, this kind of global normalisation enables the networks to learn specific relations based on the intensity histogram, whereas a per-slice normalisation scheme (e.g. per-slice min-max normalisation) would discard this potentially useful information.

-The sinograms were normalised using the Z-score normalisation method - by applying the following equation on each sinogram:
+Intensity values of sinograms do not have a trivial relation to tissue intensities.
+Therefore and due to prior experiments, they were normalised using the Z-score normalisation method - by applying the following equation on each sinogram:

 where $S_N$ is the normalised sinogram, $S$ is the original sinogram, and $\mu_s$ and $\sigma_s$ are the mean and standard deviation of the values present in the sinogram.

 For the Reconstruction UNet and Sinogram UNet, the input was normalised using the image space normalisation and sinogram normalisation methods, respectively.
 The output given by those models were "de-normalised" to obtain the final output - for image space, multiplying with the $99^{th}$ percentile of the intensity values; for sinogram, by applying the following equation: